Yasser1225/X-DOS-JAM-S-1/README.md

 Download the Scratch 3 Project or the HTML File.

-Open the HTML file in a browser.

-or open the sb3 file (Scratch 3 Project) in the Scratch website or app.
+Open the HTML file in a browser or open the sb3 file (Scratch 3 Project) in the Scratch website or app.

 And thats it! now Go!